Connect with others who understand.

 • Night sweats, or excessive sweating while sleeping that sometimes soaks your sheets or clothes

-• SLL in the bone marrow may cause frequent Infections.
+• SLL in the bone marrow may cause frequent infections.

 Diagnosis of Small Lymphocytic Lymphoma